 The second bullet hit its forehead.

-This time he went down, hit the concrete with a sickening squash.
+This time he went down and hit the concrete with a sickening squash.

-Distant thuds broke thru the fog.
-Her head turned towards the car and saw it shake slightly.
-The detainee inside knocked himself against the window again and she could hear his muffled shouts.
+Distant thuds broke through the fog.
+Her attention returned to the car and saw it shake slightly.
+The detainee inside was knocking himself against the window, shouting something intelligible.

 No movement.
 She nudged it with her foot and still nothing.

 Letting out a shaky breath, the woman re-holstered her weapon and sidestepped the monster.
-She backed away still watching it, wary.
+She backed away still watching it, wary of any surprise attack in case it wasn't actually dead.

-The Marshal tried to dial 911 again, but got the same recording.
+The marshal tried dialing 911 again, but got the same recording.
 Taking one last look at the thing, she climbed back into her car.

 "You killed that guy!
-Is that how you deal with a hit and run, Marshal?
+Is that how you deal with a hit and run, marshal?
 You finish them off?"
-The man asked in rapid successions.
-He kept looking out the rear window at the now dead body.
+The man asked in rapid successions, his attention split between her and the now dead body.

 One month, four weeks and three days.